 The Act defines an “overseas entity” as a legal entity that is governed by the law of a country or territory outside the UK.
 “Legal entity” is defined as a body corporate, partnership or other entity that (in each case) is a legal person under the law by which it is governed.

-Generally, and mirroring the language under the PSC register, a beneficial owner needs to be registered if they hold more than 25% of the shares or voting rights in an entity; can appoint or remove a majority of its directors; or have some other significant influence or control over it (including through a trust or partnership structure).
-Where no such person meets this standard for beneficial ownership, the entity will still be required to register but will provide a statement that the entity has “no reasonable cause to believe that it has any registrable beneficial owners”.
+Where no such person meets the standard of registrable beneficial ownership, the entity will still be required to register but will provide a statement that the entity has “no reasonable cause to believe that it has any registrable beneficial owners”.
+They must then provide details of the entity’s managing officers.

 Overseas entities will have an ongoing requirement to keep this information under review, and if there is a change, for example a new person acquires a controlling share in the company, then it will need to update the Register within 14 days.